 Anxiety poop, also known as anxiety diarrhea or nervous poop, can be uncomfortable and hit at inopportune times.
 To that end, we spoke with holistic psychologists and functional medicine doctors to better understand the reaction and—perhaps more importantly—find ways to help manage it.

 Experiencing an urgency to poop before or after a stressful event is a sign of anxiety-induced poop.
 Oftentimes, people will acknowledge this physical symptom without connecting it to the accompanying anxious feelings, but holistic psychologist Nicole Lippman-Barile, Ph.D., says when it occurs habitually, the two go hand-in-hand.

 What causes anxiety poop?

 Anxiety poop is a direct result of the gut-brain connection.
-"This gut-brain axis connects our central nervous system to our enteric nervous system located in our gut," Lippman-Barile explains.
+"This gut-brain axis1 connects our central nervous system to our enteric nervous system located in our gut," Lippman-Barile explains.
 "The enteric nervous system helps to regulate what is going on in our GI tract and definitely has an effect on our emotions and behavior."

 When anxious feelings arise, stress chemicals are released in the brain.
 The brain then communicates these feelings with the gut, disrupting normal digestion patterns and motility.